Raybeam/zartan/README.md

 gem install bundler
 bundle install
 ```

+Note, some of the dependencies listed in the [initial setup](#initial-setup)
+may be necessary to install these rubies.
+These dependencies will vary from
+platform to platform.

 Create and modify the
 [config files](#config-files) for development.
 Run `bundle exec rails s` to
 start the rails server, and `QUEUE=* rake environment resque:work` to start
 a resque worker.

+## Production
 Zartan is a rails application which relies on a database, redis, resque and
 resque-scheduler.
-The initial deployment of zartan runs on an ubuntu server,
-uses a postgres database, nginx/unicorn to run the rack workers and uses monit
-for process monitoring.
-The database
-can be easily changed in config/database.yml.
-The deploy
-procedure assumes that monit is being used for process monitoring, but monit
-is not required to actually run zartan.
-The deploy procedure could be
-changed to use some other process monitoring service if necessary.

-The rest of the installation instructions will assume the above configuration
+The instructions below assume that Zartan will be deployed
-unless otherwise specified.
+on an Ubuntu system using nginx as a web proxy, Unicorn as the rack HTTP server,
+Postgres as the database backend, and monit for process supervision.
+The
+specific commands/config files can be adjusted for other production setups.

+<a name="initial-setup"></a>
-1. Initial setup.
+1. Initial setup

   On the target machine, as "superuser":

   ```
   sudo apt-get update